-If you are an independent worker who enjoys meeting new people and seeing new places, a career as a charter bus driver might be just what you’re looking for.
+If you are an independent worker who enjoys meeting new people and seeing new places, a career as a charter bus driver might be the right road for you.
 The work of a charter bus driver varies depending on your assigned route, and every day on the road introduces new passengers, new destinations, and new adventures.

 Motorcoach operators play a vital role in the success of each charter bus trip.
-On top of operating equipment in a safe manner, drivers must also transport passengers to and from their destinations in good time, ensuring a comfortable ride for everyone on board.
-They are also responsible for tidying the bus so that it is presentable for the next trip.
+In addition to operating equipment in a safe manner, drivers must also transport passengers to and from their destinations on time, ensuring a comfortable ride for everyone on board.
+They are also responsible for maintaining the bus so that it is presentable for the next trip.

 There are also a wide variety of career benefits available to full-time employees.
 Perhaps the most common is a retirement package.
-Companies offer employees a 401(k) retirement plan, many providing a company match.
+Companies offer employees a 401(k)-retirement plan, many providing a company match.
 Along with the plan, employees often receive free financial and investment counseling.
-In order to start contributing to a retirement plan, it is likely the company requires a minimum amount of days, as well as a minimum amount of hours worked by the employee.
-For example, some companies require a few months, while others require the employee to work a minimum of one year and 1,000 hours before they have access to the retirement plan.
+To start contributing to a retirement plan, many companies require a minimum amount of time worked from a few months to a minimum of one year and 1,000 hours before allowing access to the retirement plan.
 Indian Trails offers the following benefits:

-All drivers must be adequately trained in the area of safety, driving, and other job responsibilities.
+All drivers must be adequately trained in the areas of safety, driving, and other job responsibilities.
 Many companies have extensive training programs.
-These programs are often times conducted in multiple phases, and can range anywhere from three to six weeks or more.
+These programs are often conducted in phases and can range anywhere from three to six weeks or more.
 Many employers offer paid training as part of the employee’s benefits package.
 At Indian Trails, our comprehensive training program is among the best, requiring all new drivers to complete four to five weeks of training.
 Our program includes a minimum of 40 hours of classroom instruction and an additional three to four weeks of in-bus instruction that includes course work and on-the-road driving with a driving instructor.
 Our new drivers can expect to log more than 1,500 miles of on-the-road driving during their training.

-Most motorcoach companies offer drivers an attractive benefits package.
-From health to career benefits, employers ensure their employees are well taken care of in all aspects of the job.
-With wide availability of opportunities in the industry, career advancement is not out of the question.
-Review the benefits available at your local charter bus companies, and consider applying to be a motorcoach operator today.
+Most motorcoach companies offer drivers an attractive benefits package to ensure their employees are well taken care of and happy in all aspects of the job.
+With the availability of opportunities in the industry, career advancement is not out of the question.
+Review the benefits available at your local charter bus companies and Indian Trails and consider applying to be a motorcoach operator today!